NativeScript/push-plugin/README.md

 The plugin allows for handling **data**, **notification**, and messages that contain **both** payload keys which  for the purposes of this article are reffered to as **mixed**.
 More specifics on these messages are explained [here](https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages).

 The plugin extends the `FirebaseMessagingService` and overrides its `onMessageReceived` callback.
-In your app you need to use the `onMessageReceived(message, stringifiedData, fcmNotification)` method of the NativeScript module.
+In your app you need to use the `onMessageReceived(stringifiedData, fcmNotification)` method of the NativeScript module.

 The behavior of the `onMessageReceived` callback in the module follows the behavior of the FCM service.